MicrosoftDocs/dotnet-iot-for-beginners/docs/2-deploy-run-debug/script.md

 If you're using Visual Studio, you can use the `Debug > Start Debugging` menu to run the application.

+> Narrator view

+Now that we've seen how to run our application on our development machine, let's see how to deploy it to the Raspberry Pi.

 > Visual Studio Code view

-Now that I've run the application, I'll switch back to Visual Studio Code.

 I'll use the `dotnet publish` command to publish the application.
 I'll use the `--runtime` option to specify the runtime identifier for my target environment, which is linux-arm.
 If you're using one of the 64-bit versions of Raspberry Pi OS, be sure to use linux-arm64.
-I'll use the `--self-contained` option to specify that the application should be published with all of its dependencies that .
-I'll use the `--no-restore` option to specify that the application should not restore packages.
-I'll use the `--no-build` option to specify that the application should not build the application.
-I'll use the `--force` option to specify that the application should overwrite any existing files.
+I'll use the `--self-contained` option to specify that the application should be published with all of its dependencies.

+> Visual Studio view

+If you're using Visual Studio, you can use the `Publish` menu to publish the application.
+Be sure to select the target runtime and the `Self-contained` option.